logo

 For any query / feedback / clarifications, email at help@dhan.co.

-In case of grievances for any of the services rendered by Moneylicious Securities Private Limited, please write to grievance@dhan.co (for NSE, BSE and MCX) or grievancedp@dhan.co (for Depository Participant).
+In case of grievances for any of the services rendered by Raise Securities Private Limited, please write to grievance@dhan.co (for NSE, BSE and MCX) or grievancedp@dhan.co (for Depository Participant).
 Please ensure that you carefully read the Risk Disclosure Document as prescribed by SEBI, our Terms of Use and Privacy Policy.
 Compliance Officer: Mr. Manish Garg and Mobile: 8655740961 Email: complianceofficer@dhan.co To lodge your complaints using SEBI SCORES, click here.

 Procedure to file a complaint on SEBI SCORES: Register on SCORES portal.
 Mandatory details for filing complaints on SCORES: Name, PAN, Address, Mobile Number, E-mail ID.
 Benefits: Effective Communication, Speedy redressal of the grievances